bootstrap-vue/bootstrap-vue/.github/PULL_REQUEST_TEMPLATE.md

 ## Description of Pull Request:

-Please replace this line with a detailed description of your pull rqeuest.
-If no descrpion your PR may be rejected.
+Please replace this line with a detailed description of your pull request.
+If no description your PR may be rejected.

 ## PR checklist: